pydicom/pynetdicom/README.rst

 .. code-block:: python

-        from pynetdicom3 import AE, VerificationPresentationContexts
+        from pynetdicom import AE, VerificationPresentationContexts

         ae = AE(ae_title=b'MY_ECHO_SCP', port=11112)
         # Or we can use the inbuilt VerificationPresentationContexts list,